Federal Work Study Program

 - It’s available to undergraduates.

-- It’s available to full- or part-time students.
+- It’s available to full- or half-time students.

 - It’s administered by schools participating in the Federal Work-Study Program.
 Check with your school's financial aid office to find out if your school participates.